finos/common-domain-model/docs/cdm-overview.md

 The CDM [governance framework](governance.md) regulates the development of the CDM in open source.

-An outline of the governance framework can be found [here](https://github.com/igallizugaro/common-domain-model/blob/igallizugaro-website-review/.github/Group-Roles-Scope.png)
+A diagram outlining the groups involved can be found [here](https://github.com/igallizugaro/common-domain-model/blob/igallizugaro-website-review/.github/Group-Roles-Scope.png)

 ## Scope